Wolf Alice: 2024–present: The Clearing

 In February 2024, it was announced that Wolf Alice had left Dirty Hit to sign with Columbia Records.
 In April 2025, Wolf Alice began to tease the release of new material on their social media accounts.
 On 15 May, the band released the single "Bloom Baby Bloom" and subsequently announced their fourth studio album The Clearing, originally to be released on 29 August 2025, but later moved to 22 August 2025.

+In March 2026, Wolf Alice were in the lineup for a one-off concert, Trans Mission, in aid of trans-solidarity charities Good Law Project and Not a Phase, alongside Sugababes, Beth Ditto and Sophie Ellis-Bextor.
+On 28 March 2026, Wolf Alice performed "White Horses" and "Leaning Against The Wall" on Saturday Night Live UK as the musical guest.
+Jamie Dornan hosted.

+On 2 July 2026, the band released a new track "Gospel Oak" as the first of three songs from the extended version of the album, titled The Clearing: B Sides.
+It was released digitally on 19 August 2026, with the physical vinyl edition being released on 21 August 2026.

 Musical style and influences

 While the group's early material was folk-tinged pop, they became more rock-oriented after the rhythm section joined.
 Generally, the band's musical style has been described as alternative rock, indie rock, dream pop, shoegaze, grunge, folk, pop, and electronic.
 Clash described the band as "the lovechild of folk and grunge".
 The "Fluffy" single saw the band compared to Elastica and Hole, while the single's B-side, "White Leather", saw comparisons to the xx.
 Kitty Empire, writing in The Observer, described their sound as "an engaging strain of off-kilter indie rock".
 The band describe their music as "rocky pop".
-The Telegraph declare Wolf Alice's debut album as 'feral and sophisticated' in review.
+The Telegraph declared Wolf Alice's debut album as 'feral and sophisticated' in review.

-In interviews, the band have cited their liking for the Vines, the Beatles, the Band, Siouxsie and the Banshees, Blur, and Courtney Love.
+In interviews, the band have cited their liking for Kings of Leon, Nick Cave, Radiohead, Tame Impala, the Vines, the Beatles, the Band, Siouxsie and the Banshees, Blur, and Courtney Love.

 Rowsell's voice type is classified as soprano.